lvladikov/ai-media/README.md

 ## Usage

-The script `ai-media.py` is the main entry point.
+The script `ai-media.py` serves as the main entry point, relying on feature modules located in the `ai_media` directory.
+To run the tool from a different location, ensure you move both the `ai-media.py` file and the `ai_media` directory together.

 **Example Command:**